 The course is examined through continuous assessment of written assignments and seminar participation.

 Forms of Study

-The course is taught in the form of seminars, workshops, peer reviews and individual supervision.
-The thesis is finally defended and discussed at a thesis defence seminar.
+The course is taught in the form of lectures and seminars, which include workshops and group work.
 All teaching is conducted in English.